-The scheme will cater for a population equivalent of 2,500 with ability to be extended to a design capacity of 5,000 population equivalent.
-The project will cost in the region of €5.9 million, and is being funded by the Department of the Environment, Heritage and Local Government under the Water Services Investment Programme 2007-2009.
+The scheme will cater for a population equivalent of 2,500.
+The project will cost in the region of \in 5.9 million, and is being funded by the Department of the Environment, Heritage and Local Government under the Water Services Investment Programme 2007-2009.